actions/actions-runner-controller/README.md

 > This feature requires controller version => [v0.19.0](https://github.com/actions-runner-controller/actions-runner-controller/releases/tag/v0.19.0)

 _Note: The controller creates a "registration-only" runner per RunnerReplicaSet when it is being scaled to zero and retains it until there are one or more runners available.
-This is a deprecated feature as "registration-only" runners are no longer needed due to GitHub changing their runner routing logic to no longer fail a workflow run if it targets a runner label that there are no registered runners for._
+This is a deprecated feature for GitHub Cloud as "registration-only" runners are no longer needed due to GitHub changing their runner [routing logic](https://docs.github.com/en/enterprise-cloud@latest/actions/hosting-your-own-runners/using-self-hosted-runners-in-a-workflow#routing-precedence-for-self-hosted-runners) to no longer fail a workflow run if it targets a runner label that there are no registered runners for._

 The regular `RunnerDeployment` `replicas:` attribute as well as the `HorizontalRunnerAutoscaler` `minReplicas:` attribute supports being set to 0.

-The main use case for scaling from 0 is with the `HorizontalRunnerAutoscaler` attribute.
+The main use case for scaling from 0 is with the `HorizontalRunnerAutoscaler` kind.
 To scale from 0 whilst still being able to provision runners as jobs are queued we must use the `HorizontalRunnerAutoscaler` with only certain scaling configurations, only the below configurations support scaling from 0 whilst also being able to provision runners as jobs are queued:

 - `TotalNumberOfQueuedAndInProgressWorkflowRuns`
 - `PercentageRunnersBusy` + `TotalNumberOfQueuedAndInProgressWorkflowRuns`